What is beer and what beer do we stock?

 Session Lager: A session lager is a type of lager designed to be light and easy to drink over an extended period, often with a lower alcohol content, typically between 3% and 4.5% ABV (alcohol by volume).
 This makes it suitable for social gatherings or “sessions” where people might consume multiple beers without becoming overly intoxicated.

-These styles showcase the diversity within the lager category, offering a range of flavors and strengths to suit different preferences.
+These styles showcase the diversity within the lager category, offering a range of flavours and strengths to suit different preferences.